Bertrand256/dash-masternode-tool/README.md

 This action can be carried out using the *Dash Core* reference software client.
 As can be expected, this requires sending 1000 Dash to an address controlled by the *Dash Core* wallet.
 After the recent increase in the value of Dash and a burst in the amount of malware distributed over the Internet, you do not have to be paranoid to conclude that keeping large amounts of funds in a software wallet is not the most secure option.
 For these reasons, it is highly recommended to use a **hardware wallet** for this purpose.

-## Dash Masternode Tool
+# Dash Masternode Tool

 The main purpose of the application is to give masternode operators (MNOs) the ability to send the `start masternode` command through an easy to use a graphical user interface if the masternode collateral is controlled by a hardware wallet such as Trezor, KeepKey or Ledger.

-### Feature list
+## Feature list

-* Sending the `start masternode` command if the collateral is controlled by a hardware wallet.
+* Sending the `start masternode` command if the collateral is controlled by a hardware wallet
-* Transferring masternode earnings safely, without touching the 1000 Dash funding transaction.
+* Transferring masternode earnings safely, without touching the 1000 Dash funding transaction
-* Signing messages with a hardware wallet.
+* Signing messages with a hardware wallet
-* Voting on proposals.
+* Voting on proposals
+* Initialization/recovery of hardware wallets seeds
+* Updating of hardware wallets firmware (Trezor/KeepKey)
+* Support for Dash Testnet

-### Supported hardware wallets
+## Supported hardware wallets

-- [x] Trezor
+- [x] Trezor (model One and T)
 - [x] KeepKey
 - [x] Ledger Nano S

 Most of the application features are accessible from the main program window:
 ![Main window](doc/img/dmt-main-window.png)

-## Configuration
+# Configuration

-### Setting up the hardware wallet type
+## Setting up the hardware wallet type
  * Click the `Configure` button.
  * Select the `Miscellaneous` tab in the configuration dialog that appears.
  * Depending on the type of your hardware wallet, select the `Trezor`, `KeepKey` or `Ledger Nano S` option.
      ![Configuration window](doc/img/dmt-config-dlg-misc.png)

-### Connection setup
+## Connection setup

 Most of the application features involve exchanging data between the application itself and the Dash network.
 To do this, *DMT* needs to connect to one of the full nodes on the network, specifically one which can handle JSON-RPC requests.
 This node plays the role of a gateway for *DMT* to the Dash network.
 It does not matter which full node node provides the service, because all nodes reach consensus by synchronizing information between each other on the Dash network.